April Yearby

 What do you attribute your success to?

-My advice to aspiring women in this field: be patient, stay dedicated, and cultivate resilience—success takes time, but mentorship and persistence make all the difference.
+To women entering this field: be patient, stay dedicated, and cultivate resilience.
+Progress takes time, but mentorship and persistence make all the difference.

 What are the biggest challenges or opportunities in your field right now?